tranbathanhtung/react-fiber-implement/README.md

 ## React fiber
-react-fiber is my self study project help me understand how react work.
-In fact, all codebase re-implement each step , so it looks similar to the source code of react.Though, I think it's still smaller and easier to understand than when you actually read the react source code.
+react-fiber is my self-study project help me understand how react work.
+In fact, all codebase re-implement each step , so it looks similar to the source code of react.
+Though, I think it's still smaller and easier to understand than when you actually read the react source code.
 I hope it helpful for people who want to start learn how react fiber work.

 ## Something you should read and learn before start read source code